 Chapter Name: Playing With Magnets

-Activity Name: Poles of a Bar Magnet in Playing With Magnets
+Activity Name: Can we separate iron filings from soil? in Playing With Magnets

 - Bar magnet